by Anita Levesque

 My father and I had a very special bond, even with everything he put us through.
 For example when everyone was sleeping, except him, he would wake me up and we’d sit at the kitchen table and he talk for hours while I listened.
 I’m the only one he talked to like this, but I know it helped and he felt a bit better.
 It really hurt me to see him like this.
 Sure, we had our ups and downs, fought as normal father and daughter, over boys, me wanting a life, etc, but we were very close.

 Even though he died in 2004, I still have triggers and flashbacks; however the nightmares have disappeared.
 I look back at how things were and all I think is “this actually happened?”
 I remember my father telling us “what happens in this house, stays in this house.”
 I was terrified to tell anyone what was happening but knew I had to.
 I started opening up to a high school counselor, when I was in Grade 9, but he saw that I was vulnerable and sexually assaulted me.
 (I discovered a few years later, he did this at other schools and would just be transferred.)
 This was another situation where I was too terrified to tell anyone.
 For some reason, this followed me and I was revictimized by two close family friends who sexually assaulted me for years.
 I told my parents but they didn’t believe me.
-After my father died, my mom and I talked about my assaults; she believed me but didn’t say anything.
+After my father died, my mom and I talked about my assaults; she believed me but couldn’t say anything.
 I went to college and was raped twice; first by my first boyfriend in college and the second was by a blind date.
 I always wondered when everything was going to end and my life would change; I was always asking myself “did I cause something for all this to happen?”, only because similar situations were always occuring.
 I never talked to anyone about any of these situations until after my father died and I was finally able to talk to my mother and she did believe me but she couldn’t say anything because the family friends were close friends of my fathers.

 I think of everything that had happened and look back at things now.
 Even though my father had manic depression and an addiction to prescription medication, he was the best father anyone could ask for.
 He did provide for us, care about us and I know we meant the world to him.